forestgrape/coronavirus/1_introduction/update_history.md

     3. Upright clearance evolved when we all were in warm and mostly humid parts of Africa (well it likely got a little drier in the winter months and savanna replaced rainforest in East Africa, so we had motivation to stand up more and more).
 In such humid environments, clearance works better.
 In evolutionary dimensions, there has been only a short time for the adaption to cold and dry climate (how much depends on the overall drive for adaption, which isn't straight forward to say since migration routes have twists, crossings and turns, desert nights tend to be cold around the world and lifestyles were and are different).
 To a permanent stay in heated indoor spaces, there has been and no genetic adaption at all.

 ## Minor Updates
+- 1.4. - 25.4.
+Formulations across the pages.
+E.g. added note that allowing and promoting outdoor activities often not only reduces the burden of Covid measures but often also help reducing severe Covid cases since less time is spent indoors and the lifestyles are healthier.
+Specified [support for closed businesses](7_social/controlling.md#support-for-individuals-and-businesses).
+- 29.3.
+Navigation bar with table of contents added.
+Layout adaptions to place the navbar.
+- 24.3.
+Regrouping [content](#content) into (currently) 8 topics both as files on github and content on github pages.
+- 23.3.
+Clarified summary for [Virion Viability](2_biological/virion_viability.md).
+[A table with compiled data](./2_biological/virion_viability/viability_data.md) from viability experiments is online.
 - 22.3.
 [Spread Assumptions section](./7_social/controlling.md#spread-assumptions) on the [controlling page](./7_social/controlling.md) added.
 Formulations across the page.
 - 17.2.
 [Masks](./6_prevention_and_treatment/masks.md) now on separate page (moved from controlling).
 Added section about [Personal Mask Preferences](./6_prevention_and_treatment/masks.md#personal-mask-preferences)
 - 11.2.
 Corrected mistakes (T Cell Training) on the [Immune System page](./4_immunological/immune_system.md) and added/completed section how SARS-2 overcomes antibodies.